instructure/lti_provider_engine/README.md

-# LTIProvider
+# LtiProvider

-LTIProvider is a mountable engine for handling the LTI launch and exposing LTI parameters in your rails app.
+LtiProvider is a mountable engine for handling the LTI launch and exposing LTI parameters in your rails app.

 ## Installation